JeffGiroux/f5_terraform/Azure_Secure_Enclave_Public_DMZ/README.md

 ```
 terraform apply
 ```
-  4. At this time, you have 2 standalone BIG-IP VEs behind the Azure LB, which is fine.
-Repeate step 1 to step 3 on the other BIG-IP VE otherwise, the Device Trust won't be configured correctly
+  4. You have 2 Active/Standby BIG-IP VEs behind the Azure LB.
+Repeate step 1 to step 3 on the other BIG-IP VE and HA Device Trust should be configured

 This example illustrate how to upgrade the BIG-IP VEs (remember, when replace a VE, we replace both, can't be just single VE)